MIUI-Monet-Project/Module/README.md

 ## Experimental UI Options

-MIUI Monet Project has new experimental UI options that enable new control center background but it's quite unstable and might not work well with certain versions of the SystemUI Plugin.
-Below are steps to apply the experimental UI:
+HyperOS Monet Project has new experimental solid background UI options that enable control center background but it's quite unstable and might not work well with certain versions of the SystemUI Plugin.
+Below are steps to apply the experimental solid background UI:

-- Apply the status bar section of the MIUI Monet theme on MIUI Themes app
+- Apply the status bar section of the HyperOS Monet theme on MIUI Themes app
 - Restart SystemUI after switching to light/dark mode or changing the wallpaper